 In part1 we learned how fundamental analysis is different from the technical analysis and different approaches to it.
 After the esoteric discussion, let us move to more tangible topics.
 As mentioned in part1, the fundamental analysis is based on a judgement of the value of a security.
-The variation of the market price of the value gives us buy and sell opportunities, but for that we need to judge the value of the security first.
+The variation of the market price of the value gives us buy and sell opportunities, but for that, we need to judge the value of the security first.
 The process of judging the value is called valuation.
-I am calling it as a judgement because the value is often based on various assumptions and those assumptions are based on various judgement calls.
+I am calling it a judgement because the value is often based on various assumptions and those assumptions are based on various judgement calls.

 There are three basic classes of valuation methods – Balance Sheet Methods, Discounted Cash-Flow Methods and Comparable Company Analysis.